supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 Have a look at the screenshot below.
 I have annotated and explained it.

 Note: The size of the blue dots reflects how much information is available.
-As a result, the larger the dot,
+As a result, the larger the dot, the more data is collected, and thus the plot is more accurate.

 # Changelog